Paulina (wife of Pammachius)

 Paulina (died c.
-397) was a late Roman aristocrat and philanthropist, who was the wife of Pammachius and the daughter of St Paula.
-Letters of condolence were written at her death by Paulinus of Nola and St Jerome.
+397) was a late Roman aristocrat and philanthropist, who was the wife of Pammachius and the daughter of Paula of Rome.
+Letters of condolence were written at her death by Paulinus of Nola and Jerome.

 Biography

 Little is known about Paulina's early life.
-Her parents were St Paula and Toxotius, both were from Roman noble families.
+Her parents were Paula and Toxotius, both were from Roman noble families.
 They had five children: Toxotius, Blesilla, Paulina, Eustochium, and Rufina.

 In 385, the same year her mother left for the East, Paulina married Pammachius, who was a Roman senator; he was also her mother's cousin.
 The couple lived in a domus on the site of what is now Santi Giovanni e Paolo al Celio in Rome.
 A Christian shrine was built within their home, however the date of construction can only be narrowed to 385–410, so it is unclear the extent to which Paulina may have been involved in its construction.
 In addition to the shrine, the house also featured murals of the Martyrdom of the St Crispo and it is likely that these were commissioned by Paulina.
-She is depicted in part of the mural with her arms outstretched in welcome, with a figure, who is possibly her sister Rufina stood nearby.
+She is depicted in part of the mural with her arms outstretched in welcome, with a figure, possibly her sister Rufina, standing nearby.